timolinn/the-year-of-the-rustacean/README.md

 ### Tuple Structs

 Tuple structs have the added meaning the struct name provides but don’t have names associated with their fields; rather, they just have the types of the fields.
+Useful for scenarios where you want named tuples, much like python's `collections.namedtuple` that creates tuple-like objects.

 ```rust
     struct Color(i32, i32, i32);